Clinical Training Sites

 Clinical Sites

-Residents rotate through multiple clinical sites across Chicago and the surrounding suburbs, providing exposure to high-volume trauma, tertiary referral care, pediatric orthopaedics, and ambulatory surgery.
-This structure supports balanced training across academic, safety-net, and community hospital settings.
+Residents rotate through six clinical sites across Chicago and the surrounding suburbs, gaining exposure to high-volume trauma, quaternary referral care, pediatric orthopaedics, and ambulatory surgery.
+This distributed model provides balanced training across academic medical centers, safety-net hospitals, and community settings — ensuring breadth of experience and depth of operative volume.

-Located in the south suburbs of Chicago, this site serves as the program’s home institution, providing broad exposure to general orthopaedics in a community hospital setting.
-Residents manage a wide spectrum of musculoskeletal conditions and gain experience in operative and nonoperative care, with additional exposure to spine surgery under the guidance of the Program Director, a spine fellowship–trained surgeon.
+Olympia Fields Hospital serves as the program's home institution, located in the south suburbs of Chicago.
+Residents gain broad exposure to general orthopaedics, managing a wide spectrum of musculoskeletal conditions across both operative and nonoperative settings.
+The site offers focused depth in spine surgery under the direct supervision of the Program Director, a spine fellowship–trained surgeon.

 Advocate Illinois